dassencio/nmeagen/README.md

 # Running the functional tests

-The NMEA Generator comes with a sequence of functional tests which can be executed on a web browser or on a terminal.
+The NMEA Generator contains a set of functional tests which can be executed on a web browser or on a terminal.

-To execute the tests in a browser, open the browser's console and invoke the `runTests()` function.
+To execute the tests on a web browser, load the NMEA Generator and then invoke the `runTests()` function on the browser's console.

 To execute the tests on a terminal, run: